contentstack/contentstack-android-graphql-example/README.md

 ```

+The latest Gradle plugin version is [here](https://bintray.com/apollographql/android/apollo-gradle-plugin/_latestVersion).
 Refer the [Apollo-Android](https://www.apollographql.com/docs/android/) documentation for more details on what needs to be performed to add the Apollo SDK for Android into your project.

 ## Step 7: Download your schema